-Parking is provided in accordance with the rates and standards set out in the planning scheme9.
+Parking is provided in accordance with the rates and standards set out in the planning scheme.
 The ULDA will consider proposals for a reduced number of car parking spaces where it can be justified due to factors including:

-- " availability of on-street car parking - " public transport accessibility - " overall accessibility, including, for residential development, location within or adjoining a centre - " potential for sharing car parking spaces by different uses and activities - " target markets for residential development. - 9 Refer to Sunshine Coast Regional Council's Planning Scheme
+- " availability of on-street car parking

+- " public transport accessibility

+- " overall accessibility, including, for residential development, location within or adjoining a centre

+- " potential for sharing car parking spaces by different uses and activities - " target markets for residential development.

-End of trip facilities for pedestrians and cyclists, including secure undercover bicycle storage facilities, showers and lockers are to be provided as part of development in accordance with the relevant requirements of section MP 4.1 Sustainable Buildings of Queensland Development Code.
+End of trip facilities for pedestrians and cyclists, including secure undercover bicycle storage facilities, showers and lockers are to be provided as part of development.

-Advertising devices10:
+Advertising devices13:

-- " cater for the needs of display homes and businesses to clearly identify the location and the goods or services which are supplied to the public - " are consistent with the scale and design of existing buildings and other works on the site and in the locality, and complement the local streetscape - where appropriate, reflect the character of the area - " are sited and provided on premises having regard to safety and amenity.
+- " cater for the needs of display homes and businesses to clearly identify the location and the goods or services which are supplied to the public - are consistent with the scale and design of existing buildings and other works on the site and in the locality, and complement the local streetscape - where appropriate, reflect the character of the area - " are sited and provided on premises having regard to safety and amenity.